Happily Never After

 Chapter One

-“Did you even hear a single word I just said?” a voice asks, bringing me out of my train of thought.
+“Did you even hear a single word I just said?” he asks, bringing me out of my stupor.

 “Hm?”
-I ask, looking at my best friend, Nathan.
+I ask, looking at my best friend.

 “I asked,” Nathan says, “if you studied for the Chemistry test today.”

-I roll my eyes and nudge him with my shoulder, careful not to drop any of the school books I’m holding.
+I roll my eyes and nudge him with my shoulder, careful not to drop any of my school books.
 “No, I stayed up watching The Bachelor the entire night.
 It was so uncool that Arie chose Lauren instead of Becca.”

 Nathan laughs and shakes his head.
 His messy brown hair flops around the crown of his head.
 “You did not and you’re a few years behind.”